Fairchild 9440: 9445

 The 9445, no longer referred to as a MICROFLAME, was a major advance on the 9440.
 One significant change was the move from 3-micron to 2-micron feature sizes, which allowed more gates to be constructed on the chip without affecting yield, and allowing the operating speeds to be increased to 24 MHz, double that of the 9440.

 The 9445 fully implemented the NOVA3 instruction set, adding the SP (stack pointer) and FP (frame pointer) registers to support the hardware stack.
-The 9445 also supported the NOVA3's new bank-switched memory system, which extended the address space from 32 kWord to 128.
+The 9445 also supported the NOVA3's new bank-switched memory system, which extended the address space from 32 to 128 KB.
 This change also required the addition of the NOVA3's three new addressing modes, for a total of eleven.
 It added the hardware-based 16-bit multiply and divide that had been left out of the 9440, eliminating the need for the 9443.
 On top, it added a suite of new opcodes to help with floating-point math, which could operate on 8-, 16- or 32-bit data.
 The ALU was expanded from 4-bits to a full 16-bit implementation, greatly improving overall performance.